|

-French Holidays One expression you hear often in France is ‘Faire le Pont.’
+One expression you hear often in France is ‘Faire le Pont.’
 It literally means to make a bridge.
 A better translation would be to make a long weekend.
 For example let’s say that Bastille Day falls on a Tuesday.
-Many people in France will ‘Faire le Pont’ and take the Monday in between off to make a four day weekend.
-For this reason, during months like May, a month with three public holidays - Labor Day (May 1st), Victory in WWII (May 8th) and Ascension (40 days after Easter Sunday).
-You will often hear people saying they will ‘Faire le Pont.’
+Many people in France will ‘Faire le Pont’ and take Monday off, to make a four day weekend.

 |